 Almost every Web browser that you use on your computer or your smartphone has some type of private browsing mode.
 Unfortunately most of them have their own name for this feature so, if you are coming to Chrome from a different Web browser, then you might be struggling to locate the option that lets you browse privately.

-Whether you want to visit a website without being signed into your account, or you simply want to do some browsing that won’t be saved to your history, then it’s possible to do so in Google Chrome.
+Whether you want to visit a website without being signed into your account, having Google Chrome fill in a saved password, or you simply want to do some browsing that won’t be saved to your history, then it’s possible to do so in Google Chrome.
 Our guide below will show you how to quickly open a private browsing window in Chrome on a Windows 10 computer.

 - How to turn off hardware acceleration in Google Chrome